 Reach all these from an Orlando Home!

 The city of Orlando has plenty to offer besides Disney and the nearby NASA Station.
-While these two attractions are certainly bringing in the bulk of tourists for the region, there are plenty of other unique attractions in Orlando.
+While these two attractions are certainly bringing in the bulk of tourists for the region, there are plenty of other historical attractions in Orlando.
 Travel back to a time when Central Florida was largely orange groves and swamps by visiting these historical attractions.

 Orange County Regional History Center – 65 E Central Blvd – Orlando, FL

 Located in the heart of downtown Orlando, the Orange County Regional History Center is a four-story historic courthouse building and home to four floors of museum exhibits.
 The museum is a Smithsonian affiliate and prides itself on being the go-to source of history in Central Florida.
 History can be fun at the Center too; come join fellow history buffs and test your brain during Retro Game Night.

 Charles Hosmer Morse Museum of American Art – 445 N Park Ave – Winter Park, FL